yegor256/blog/static/talks.md

 there were 150 people in the room.
 The location, the food, the logistics&mdash;everything was good.
 The only negative part was a total lack of focus on the content.
 Speakers were talking about everything.
-I didn't even understand why my presentation was accepted there :)
+I didn't even understand why my presentation was accepted there.

 <div class="talk-event">&nbsp;</div>
 <aside class="venue-rate green">B</aside>